notofonts/noto-docs/src/descriptions/NotoSansJavanese.md

-Noto Sans Javanese is a sanserif design for texts in the Javanese script.
+Noto Sans Javanese is a sans serif design for texts in the Javanese script.
 It contains 405 glyphs, 7 OpenType features, and supports 99 characters.